 Euphorbia hirta is a special medicinal plant in ethnomedicinal practices.
 This plant popular as Asthma Weed or Dove Milk.
 Euphorbia hirta is a medicinal herb that grows maximum up to 50 cm, erected plant, Which can often be seen in roadsides, grasslands.

-Asthma weed or Dove Milk is a hairy plant that changes color into purplish, reddish based on the environmental conditions and plant growth state.
+Asthma plant or Dove Milk is a hairy plant that changes color into purplish, reddish based on the environmental conditions and plant growth state.

 Some sources stated that Euphorbia hirta native to Colombia (native to tropical America) while others identify as a native plant to India.
-However, Asthma weed spread across many continents.
+However, Asthma plant spread across many continents.

 Flowers of Euphorbia hirta are unisexual we can see throughout the year.
 Very few petals can see if closely look.
 Fruits of this plant can see for less than one month during the year, yellowish color fruits, normally it produces thousands of small, oblong seeds.
 Latex produce from his stem and that probably be the reason to call as Dove Milk.